stndn/garudata/README.md

 * [Nginx][url-nginx]
 * [PostgreSQL][url-psql]

-All tools (except for Nginx) will be deployed as containers.
+All tools (except for Nginx) will be deployed in containers.
 Host OS is [Ubuntu Server 22.04][url-ubuntu].

 ## Usage